If you’re getting ready to dive into homeschooling life, you may be feeling a bit nervous. Or excited.

 It’s not a part-time hobby that you can do when you feel like it.

 You need to make a commitment to yourself and your children that you are dedicating yourself to this task.

-Between the kids being home all day and the piles of homeschool books, whiteboards, school supplies, art supplies, educational games… (the list really does just keep getting longer) and the lack of time for dedicated cleaning things will be messy.
+Between the kids being home all day and the piles of homeschool books, whiteboards, school supplies, art supplies, educational games… the list really does just keep getting longer and then, of course, the lack of time for dedicated cleaning things will be messy.

 Of course, there are some ways to manage the mess.
 You’ll find a rhythm that works to at least keep the chaos to a minimum.

 But during the homeschooling season of life, wall maps and whiteboards will probably be the nicest decorations in your dining room.